HIROS-DEV/Calculator/README.md

 # Project: Calculator OverView

-This is the Javascript foundations course in the Odin Project(URL:https://www.theodinproject.com/lessons/foundations-calculator).
+This is the Javascript foundation's course in the Odin Project(URL:https://www.theodinproject.com/lessons/foundations-calculator).

 (The Odin Project is the free course to become a fullstack web developer)